 Why do we need this research?

-We need to find better ways to tell when a small baby is really at risk, so that we can give them the best chance of a healthy birth.
+We need to find better ways of telling when a small baby is really at risk, so that we can give it the best chance of a healthy birth.

 Growth Assessment Protocol (GAP)

 However, it’s possible that other factors may have influenced these results.
-Therefore, our researchers are now conducting a clinical trial to prove whether GAP has any effect on stillbirth rates.
+There is also concern that customised growth charts could classify some abnormally small or large babies as normal.
+Because of this, our researchers are now conducting a clinical trial to prove for certain whether GAP has any effect on stillbirth rates.

 What’s happening in this project?

-DESiGN is a randomised control trial that aims to find out whether the GAP programme really is better for finding out which small babies are at risk.
-Hospitals which are taking part in the DESiGN trial will either carry on using their normal methods to track fetal growth during pregnancy, or will switch to implement GAP.
-Our researchers will assess the impact that GAP has had on stillbirth rates at these hospitals, as well as the costs involved in implementing the programme.
-The team will also interview maternity staff and women to gather their opinions of the new methods.
+DESiGN is a randomised controlled trial that is aiming to find out whether the GAP programme really does help clinicians spot the small babies that are at risk.
+Hospitals that are taking part in the DESiGN trial have either carried on using their normal methods to track fetal growth during pregnancy or have switched to implement GAP.
+The last baby in the trial was born in February 2019 and our researchers are now assessing the impact that GAP had on stillbirth rates at these hospitals, as well as the costs involved in implementing the programme.
+The team have also interviewed maternity staff and women to gather their opinions of the new methods.

 What difference will this project make?

-This project will find out whether changing the way we assess fetal growth will help to identify which small babies are at risk.
-If the results of earlier studies are confirmed, this could significantly reduce stillbirth rates in the UK.
+This project will find out whether this change to the way we assess fetal growth really does help to identify the small babies that are at risk of stillbirth.
+If the results of earlier studies are confirmed, implementation of this new protocol could significantly reduce stillbirth rates in the UK.